We outline the top universities in Belgium as well as how to apply, the level of fees, and what they offer international students.

 Most student bodies in Belgian universities have a strong international contingent.
-Some may be students on exchange from their home universities through programmes like Erasmus, but others may be taking a further degree independently.
-While most Bachelor level courses in Belgian universities are taught in Dutch or French, there are plenty of courses, particularly at Master’s level and above, that are entirely taught in English.
-Universities often offer cheap (or free) courses in Dutch or French as well.
-The university system in Belgium is fairly vast with a significant number of foreign students studying international courses at both undergraduate and postgraduate level.
+Some may be students on exchange from their home universities through programs such as Erasmus.
+Others, meanwhile, may be taking a further degree independently.
+Most Bachelor level courses in Belgian universities are taught in Dutch or French.

+However, there are plenty of courses, particularly at Master’s level and above, that are entirely taught in English.
+In addition, universities often offer cheap (or free) courses in Dutch or French.
+The university system in Belgium is fairly vast.
+A significant number of foreign students study international courses at both undergraduate and postgraduate level.

 How to apply to study in Belgium

-Each higher education institution determines admission requirements.
-Students holding a Belgian secondary school diploma (CESS) or international equivalent are eligible to apply, however, some faculties require an entrance exam for admission, for example, medicine, dentistry and engineering science.
-The university you wish to attend will supply specific information.
-You can find a list of higher education institutions in Flanders via www.studyinflanders.be or onderwijs.vlaanderen.be, or in the French communities via www.enseignement.be (see annuaires).
+Each higher education institution determines its own admission requirements.
+Students holding a Belgian secondary school diploma (CESS) or international equivalent are eligible to apply.
+However, some faculties require an entrance exam for admission, for example, medicine, dentistry, and engineering science.
+Furthermore, the university you wish to attend will supply specific information.
+You can find a list of higher education institutions in Flanders via Study in Flanders or Vlaanderen.
+Alternatively, you can search the French communities via Enseignement (see annuaires).

-Once accepted, a student will receive an acceptance letter, which is necessary to complete registration and apply for a visa, if required.
-For nationals coming from outside the EU, the Belgian immigration office (dofi.ibz.be) supplies information on visa and permit requirements; you will generally need to show you have the equivalent qualifications for your course and sufficient funds to support yourself (currently around EUR 600 per month).
-Proof of language proficiency may also be required in the language of the course.
+Once accepted, a student will receive an acceptance letter; this is necessary to complete registration and apply for a visa if required.
+For nationals coming from outside the EU, the Belgian immigration office supplies information on visa and permit requirements.
+You will generally need to show you have the equivalent qualifications for your course and sufficient funds to support yourself; currently around EUR 600 per month.
+Additionally, you may require proof of language proficiency in the language of the course.

 Qualifications and accreditation

-Diplomas and certificates awarded outside the EU may need to be authenticated to be recognised in Belgium, or you can obtain the Belgian equivalent.
-The Belgian FPS Foreign Affairs Ministry provides information for legalisation of foreign documents (diplomatie.belgium.be), otherwise, the local authority where you plan to study will supply an equivalent.
-Authentication in the Flemish community is managed by the Flemish National Academic Recognition and Information Centre (NARIC-Vlaanderen, www.ond.vlaanderen.be), or you can find information on equivalence services in the French communities at www.equivalences.cfwb.be.
+Diplomas and certificates awarded outside the EU may need to be authenticated to be recognized in Belgium.
+Alternatively, you can obtain the Belgian equivalent.
+The Belgian FPS Foreign Affairs Ministry provides information for the legalization of foreign documents.
+Otherwise, the local authority where you plan to study will supply an equivalent.
+The Flemish National Academic Recognition and Information Centre (NARIC-Vlaanderen) manages authentication in the Flemish community.
+You can also find information on equivalence services in the French communities at Equivalences.

 Study costs in Belgium

 The government sets the registration fee for each establishment and reviews it annually.
-There are different fee levels depending on the student’s financial situation, the level of study and nationality.
-There are government set fees for European students (EUR 500–600), otherwise you must pay the institutional fee (which is considerably higher).
-There are many grants and scholarships available; search diplomatie.belgium.be for scholarship information.
+There are different fee levels depending on the student’s financial situation, the level of study, and nationality.
+There are government-set fees for European students (EUR 500–600), otherwise, you must pay the institutional fee; which is considerably higher.
+There are many grants and scholarships available; search Diplomatie Belgium for scholarship information.

 Top Belgian universities

-The Katholieke Universiteit (KU) Leuven located near Brussels is the oldest existing Catholic university in the world, founded in 1425, and Belgium’s biggest university.
-It offers courses in 11 Belgian cities and remains an important centre of higher learning and scientific research catering to more than 55,000 students, of which around 16 percent are international.
+Located near Brussels, Katholieke Universiteit (KU) Leuven is the oldest existing Catholic university in the world and dates back to 1425.
+It is also Belgium’s biggest university.
+It offers courses in 11 Belgian cities and remains an important center of higher learning and scientific research; catering to more than 55,000 students, of which around 16% are international.

-The Université Catholique de Louvain (UCL) was originally part of KU Leuven but was moved to the French-speaking area of Brussels around 1970 as a result of changes in the education system.
-It combines the traditional with the modern, attracting some of the most qualified students, researchers and teachers from Belgium and beyond, with almost one-fifth of the student population coming from abroad.
+The Université Catholique de Louvain (UCL) was originally part of KU Leuven but was moved to the French-speaking area of Brussels around 1970.
+This was as a result of changes in the education system.
+It combines the traditional with the modern; attracting some of the most qualified students, researchers, and teachers from Belgium and beyond.
+Almost one-fifth of the student population comes from abroad.

-The Vrije Universiteit Brussel (VUB) is the Dutch Language University in Brussels, initially formed as a part of the French-speaking Université Libre de Bruxelles (ULB) before becoming a university in its own right in 1970 when significant legislative changes heralded in a new educational era.
+The Vrije Universiteit Brussel (VUB) is the Dutch Language University in Brussels.
+It was initially formed as a part of the French-speaking Université Libre de Bruxelles (ULB) before becoming a university in its own right in 1970.
+At this time, significant legislative changes heralded in a new educational era.
 Many courses are available in English, including Master’s and PhD degrees.

 The Universiteit Antwerpen’s (UA) history is grounded in commerce and is the product of three joined institutions.
-With some 13 percent of more than 20,000 students coming from abroad, it offers several postgraduate courses in English across nine faculties.
-UA has close ties to Antwerp University Hospital (UZA), Antwerp Management School (AMS) and other higher education institutions that belong to the Antwerp University Association.
+With some 13% of more than 20,000 students coming from abroad, it offers several postgraduate courses in English across nine faculties.
+UA has close ties to Antwerp University Hospital (UZA), Antwerp Management School (AMS), and other higher education institutions that belong to the Antwerp University Association.

-Vlerick Business School is a triple-accredited, international business school at the heart of Europe – ranked number one in the Benelux for executive education and 19 in Europe.
-Each year we welcome 545 MBA and Masters students from 50 countries onto our world-class programmes in Brussels, Ghent, Leuven and Beijing.
-More than 7,400 executives from across the globe join our executive education and customised programmes.
-We have specific expertise in Digital Transformation, Entrepreneurship & Innovation, Healthcare, Energy and Financial Services.
-Our 22,000 alumni are active in businesses in more than 100 countries.
-Apart from our close ties to KU Leuven and Ghent University – and our strategic alliances with Peking University and University of Stellenbosch Business School – we’re constantly building our network of corporate partners across the world.
+Vlerick Business School is a triple-accredited, international business school at the heart of Europe.
+It ranks number one in the Benelux for executive education and 19 in Europe.
+Each year it welcomes 545 MBA and Masters students from 50 countries onto our world-class programs.
+These are based in Brussels, Ghent, Leuven, and Beijing.
+More than 7,400 executives from across the globe join its executive education and customized programs.

 International institutions in Belgium

 The Brussels School of International Studies (BSIS) is a postgraduate school tied to the University of Kent in Brussels.
-Located in a newly acquired facility overlooking its partner schools, the BSIS offers postgraduate programmes in politics, international relations, law and economics.
+Located in a newly acquired facility overlooking its partner schools, the BSIS offers postgraduate programs in politics, international relations, law, and economics.

-CERIS (Centre Européen de Recherches Internationales et Stratégiques) is a postgraduate school offering a Master’s course in international politics and a Master’s in development policy, plus postgraduate certificates, which can be studied externally.
+CERIS (Centre Européen de Recherches Internationales et Stratégiques) is a postgraduate school.
+It offers a Master’s course in international politics and a Master’s in development policy.
+Furthermore, it offers postgraduate certificates, which can be studied externally.

-The ICHEC Business School has more than 60 years experience, and more than 2,000 students each year.
-It awards Bachelor’s and Master’s degrees in business management, science and engineering, with day and evening classes available.
-Bilingual courses encourage language skills.
+The ICHEC Business School has more than 60 years of experience, and more than 2,000 students each year.
+It awards Bachelor’s and Master’s degrees in business management, science, and engineering.
+Additionally, it offers day and evening classes and bilingual courses that encourage language skills.

-The Solvay Business School offers undergraduate and postgraduate courses in economics, business engineering and management science, and is associated with the Université Libre de Bruxelles.
-The programmes provide training in international management skills, and students may customise their program to specialise in European or international areas, networks, internships or study abroad.
+The Solvay Business School offers undergraduate and postgraduate courses in economics, business engineering, and management science.
+It is associated with the Université Libre de Bruxelles and its programs provide training in international management skills.
+Furthermore, students may customize their program to specialize in European or international areas, networks, internships, or study abroad.

-The European Institute for Public Administration (EIPA), with locations in Brussels, Luxembourg, Maastricht and Barcelona, provides courses in European affairs oriented towards the practice of lobbying and other training, plus Master’s programmes in European public affairs and legal studies.
+The European Institute for Public Administration (EIPA) has locations in Brussels, Luxembourg, Maastricht, and Barcelona.
+It provides courses in European affairs oriented towards the practice of lobbying and other training.
+It also offers Master’s programs in European public affairs and legal studies.

-The Institute of Tropical Medicine in Antwerp has specialised in research and training in tropical medicine and healthcare in developing countries since 1906.
-They have been recognised by the World Health Organization as a reference centre for AIDS research and tropical diseases.
-A small body of around 500 post graduates and medical doctors study here.
+The Institute of Tropical Medicine in Antwerp has specialized in research and training in tropical medicine and healthcare in developing countries since 1906.
+Additionally, the World Health Organization has recognized it as a reference center for AIDS research and tropical diseases.
+A small body of around 500 postgraduates and medical doctors study here.